 Like Cynthia Stafford and many other jackpot winners, Lawrence’s first thought was how he could use the money to better provide for his family.
 He also noted his plans to buy a nice, new house for his wife and himself.
 Beyond that, he has plans to travel, as anyone who had just won $150 million would—especially when the luxuries of first-class become a realistic option.
 He and his wife recently celebrated their 20th wedding anniversary, and though they already had plans for their anniversary trip, the two are now able to extend their trip—and, we’re guessing, do it with much more style.

 Bill Lawrence is one of the lucky ones when it comes to maintaining anonymity after winning such a large sum of money.
-In fact, many states require jackpot winners to appear in news conferences that often become nationalised.
+In fact, many states require jackpot winners to appear in news conferences that often become nationalised—and they have valid reasons for doing so.
 However, winners still often prefer to protect their identity, which Lawrence demonstrated when he wisely refused to release any pictures, location details, or anything else that people could use to track him down.